 If you need to control permissions on an asset-by-asset basis then this can be achieved by either using file-based permissions, or by using Attribute Exclusions which enables you to hide assets depending on the metadata of the asset.
 For example, if the default attribute "Active Status" is set to "Expired", then the asset will not be visible to your users.

 There is also the option to control the visibility of your attributes as well as which filters and download options are available to your users.
 These are important options that allow you to greater customise the experience of your users.

-The university example mentioned above is detailed more extensively in a standalone document which you can access through Google Sheets or as an Excel spreadsheet download.
-If you'd like any more advice or assistance with this, please get in touch so we can arrange a conversation.
+Our years of experience in configuring the software can also be a useful resource, so if you'd like any more advice or assistance with this, please get in touch so we can arrange a conversation.